-&lt;sup>16 This can presumably be accounted by assuming two glottal stop processes - one which applies within words, and another which applies within phrases.
+16This can presumably be accounted for by assuming two glottal stop processes-one which applies within words, and another which applies within phrases.
 The former can be taken to precede the vowel change, the latter to follow.
 This could be modelled either using ordered rules or a model such as Stratal OT (Kiparsky 2000).
-There is a third process which removes glottal stops even in phrase-final position, but this applies only optionally - the processes discussed here are obligatory.
+There is a third process which removes glottal stops even in phrase-final position, but this applies only optionally-the processes discussed here are obligatory.

-&lt;sup>17 This rule appears to apply at a fairly late stage, after PE has applied - it might be taken to be a type of phonetic implementation rule, which is, of course a type of rule which we do not expect to be conditioned by syntactic structure, lending support to the identification of these domains with prosodic rather than syntactic constituents.
+17This rule appears to apply at a fairly late stage, after PE has applied-it might be taken to be a type of phonetic implementation rule, which is, of course a type of rule which we do not expect to be conditioned by syntactic structure, lending support to the identification of these domains with prosodic rather than syntactic constituents.
 We neglect this downstep elsewhere in this paper.